 The days really are long sometimes, and they can be busy and challenging.
 That’s why it’s important to simplify your child’s world and take some of the pressure off of them and you.

-Instead of letting the days pass by, make the conscious choice to sit down and create an experience for you and your child.
+Instead of letting the days pass by, you can make the conscious choice to create little bonding experiences for you and your child.
 How ever busy you may be, it’s always worth making time for a memory that will last your child’s lifetime.

-35 Activities to Treasure While Your Child Is Still Little
+35 Toddler Activities to Treasure While Your Child Is Still Little

 1. Go on a picnic at your favorite park.